Groups & Education

 • Only available as an addition to the Self-Guided Discovery Visit.

-NEW!
 Battle of Crysler’s Farm Education Program

 What was the Battle of Crysler’s Farm and how is it connected to the War of 1812?
 In this program, engaging and knowledgeable staff provide an interactive program that explores the people, reasons, and consequences of this pivotal battle.
 Through exploring art, maps, videos, and displays, students delve into the history of the Battle of Crysler’s Farm.
 Included is a visit to the top of the Battle of Crysler's Farm Monument to see the submerged site of the battle and compare the landscape to the one the soldiers would have experienced.
 Aligned with multiple aspects of the Ontario curriculum.

-• Ages 11 to 15 | Grades 6 to 9
+• Ages 11-15 | Grades 6 - 9

-• May - September
+• Available May - September

 • English ONLY